aectaan/speech-essence/README.md

 # vosk
-Speech recognition app.
-Written in Rust
+Speech recognition app, written in Rust.
+Run INSTALL_PREREQUISITES.sh to install all dependencies.